Marketing Plan Definition

 The executive summary is a high-level overview of the marketing plan.
 This section should provide a brief summary of the plan for those who may not read the entire document.

-This section describes what the business is all about, including the location, names of the business owners, the current business situation (position in the marketplace), the company mission statement and core values, and external factors that are currently affecting the business now or may do so in future.
+This section describes what the business is all about, including the location, names of the business owners, the current business situation (position in the marketplace), the company mission statement and core values, and external factors that are currently impacting or may eventually affect the business.

 The section profiles the customers the business intends to target.
 This includes: